 After completion of the second year of medical school, students generally take several weeks to prepare for ”Step I” of the United States Medical Licensing Examination (USMLE).
 This is a comprehensive examination covering all of the material presented in the first two years of medical school.
 Students should schedule the examination prior to July 1 to allow sufficient time for lab rotation(s) during the remainder of the summer if rotation(s) are necessary.
 Students must achieve a Pass score on Step 1 in order to transition into Graduate School.
 The Pass score is defined by the USMLE each year.
 If a failure is achieved, the student must plan to re-take the exam.
-Information regarding the examination and scheduling can be found on the USMLE website.
+Information regarding the examination and scheduling can be found at http://www.usmle.org/apply/.

 After taking Step 1 of the USMLE, students will reenter graduate school to take graduate school courses, additional laboratory rotations, if needed, and move on to undertake their dissertation research.

 Graduate School Requirements

 Students must meet all of the requirements for both the MD and PhD degrees, i.e., ten semesters/terms of medical education and a minimum of 90 graduate semester credits.
 The time limitation for completion of both MD and PhD degrees is 10 years.
 The additional specific requirements for the PhD degree can be found in the Graduate Student Handbook for the year in which the student entered the MD/PhD program via this link.
 Information on the specific medical school requirements for graduation can be found here.